 All shares of Common Stock represented by a properly executed and returned proxy will be voted at the Annual Meeting and, when instructions are given by the stockholder and not properly revoked, will be voted in accordance with those instructions.
-If a proxy is executed and returned, but no specific instructions are given, the shares of Common Stock represented by such proxy will be voted in favor of the Class II director nominee described in this Proxy Statement.
+If a proxy is executed and returned, but no specific instructions are given, the shares of Common Stock represented by such proxy will be voted in favor of each of the following: (i) the election of the Class III director nominee described in this Proxy Statement; (ii) approval of the 1996 Plan Amendment Proposal; and (iii) approval of the 1993 Plan

+Amendment Proposal.
 Executing and returning a proxy will not limit a stockholder's right to attend the Annual Meeting, or otherwise prevent a stockholder from properly revoking such proxy and voting the shares of Common Stock represented by such proxy in person at the Annual Meeting.